Guidelines, Resources, and Requirements

-- The school or district hosting the event serves primarily kindergarten to 12th grade (or international equivalent) schools or school.
+- The school hosting the event serves primarily kindergarten to 12th grade (or international equivalent).

 - School Maker Faires are not promoted beyond the immediate school community, except by personal invitation.
 Any online visibility of the School Maker Faire event happens within current school websites or existing social media feeds, but no top-level, standalone, online presence with “MakerFaire” in the name.
 Print collateral is limited to distribution to the local school community.

 If you are a school district or more than a single school, or if you want to focus on community makers and not student work, and/or if you are a college or university, and/or you plan to market your event beyond the immediate school community, please apply through our city-facing Mini Maker Faire program at makerfaire.com/global.

 - Permission to use the Maker Faire name in the title of the event, and to create a custom School Maker Faire logo

-- Note: any unregistered School Maker Faire, even one that is held without any money exchanged, violates Maker Media’s trademark
+- Note: any unregistered School Maker Faire, even one that is held without any money exchanged, violates Maker Faire’s trademark

 - Access to the School Maker Faire Playbook: a how-to guide with checklists and other tools to help you make your Maker Faire